chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/FatFs/FatFs_USBDisk/readme.txt

 @par Application Description

-This application provides a description on how to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module and STM32 USB On-The-Go (OTG) host library, in High Speed (HS) modes (configured in FS), in order to develop an application exploiting FatFs offred features with USB disk drive configuration.
+How to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module and STM32 USB On-The-Go (OTG) host library, in both Full Speed (FS) and High Speed (HS) modes.
+This example develops an application exploiting FatFs features with USB disk drive configuration.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.